rei/rei-cedar-docs/docs/getting-started/as-a-developer/README.md

 #### Add Content Using Slots

 Some components use slots for content distribution.
 Most components will have a single default slot; others will have named slots.
 Slots are listed as part of the API for all components.
-See [Vue's documentation on slots](https://vuejs.org/v2/guide/components-slots.html) for further information.
+For more information about slots, read [Vue's Slots documentation](https://vuejs.org/v2/guide/components-slots.html).

 Adding content to a default slot